Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 There’s a case for putting Hazard last here; he was one of the world’s best players when he joined from Chelsea in 2019 and the only impact he’s made is underlining that Real Madrid lack any semblance of humour.

-There’s still hope that the Belgium international can showcase his immense talent under a new manager and he avoids the bottom spot for that reason alone.
+There’s still hope that the Belgium international can, somehow, rediscover his old magic and he avoids the bottom spot for that reason alone.

 10. Alberto Soro